 The Company is the direct parent of Holdings, which is the direct parent of Acquisition Corp.
-Acquisition Corp. has issued and outstanding the 5.625% Senior Secured Notes due 2022, the 5.00% Senior Secured Notes due 2023, the 4.125% Senior Secured Notes due 2024, the 4.875% Senior Secured Notes due 2024 and the 6.75% Senior Notes due 2022 (together, the "Acquisition Corp.
+As of September 30, 2018 Acquisition Corp. had issued and outstanding the 5.625% Senior Secured Notes due 2022, the 5.00% Senior Secured Notes due 2023, the 4.125% Senior Secured Notes due 2024, the 4.875% Senior Secured Notes due 2024, and the 5.50% Senior Notes due 2026 (together, the "Acquisition Corp.
 Notes").

 The Acquisition Corp.
 Notes are guaranteed by the Company and, in addition, are guaranteed by all of Acquisition Corp.'s domestic wholly-owned subsidiaries.
 The secured notes are guaranteed on a senior secured basis and the unsecured notes are guaranteed on an unsecured senior basis.
 The Company's guarantee of the Acquisition Corp.
 Notes is full and unconditional.
 The guarantee of the Acquisition Corp.
-Notes by Acquisition Corp.'s domestic, wholly-owned subsidiaries are full, unconditional and joint and several.
+Notes by Acquisition Corp.'s domestic, wholly-owned subsidiaries is full, unconditional and joint and several.
 The following condensed consolidating financial statements are also presented for the information of the holders of the Acquisition Corp.
 Notes and present the results of operations, financial position and cash flows of (i) Acquisition Corp., which is the issuer of the Acquisition Corp.
 Notes, (ii) the guarantor subsidiaries of Acquisition Corp., (iii) the non-guarantor subsidiaries of Acquisition Corp. and (iv) the eliminations necessary to arrive at the information for Acquisition Corp. on a consolidated basis.
 Investments in consolidated subsidiaries are presented under the equity method of accounting.
 There are no restrictions on Acquisition Corp.'s ability to obtain funds from any of its wholly-owned subsidiaries through dividends, loans or advances.